Not only java.lang.Math: what about Apache.commons.Math? Data & Machine Learning

 In this article, we have only gone through some useful classes for students and scientists.
 Of course, such a huge library requires more in-depth research.
 Fortunately, all of its code is open and you can dive into it very deeply, understanding how the code works.
 In fact, working with fractions and complex numbers in Apache Commons Math looks interesting.
 Also noteworthy are tools for analysis, algebra, statistics, and probability that go beyond the scope of this article.
 But the standard mathematical functions, judging by my experiments, it is better to use native ones.
 I ran several experiments like the one I showed in this article, and they all showed the same result: FastMath not as fast as “ordinary” Math.

-Top Articles About Data & Machine Learning
+Top Articles About Generative AI & ML

 STAY TUNED!